BlaineDev/431-classes-2022/class13/README.md

 ## What to Work On Before Our Next Class (Class 14: Tuesday 2022-10-18)

-1. Your [Project A proposal](https://thomaselove.github.io/431-projectA-2022/proposal.html) (due Friday 2022-10-14 at **NOON** if you haven't already received an Accept from Dr. Love: See [list of accepted proposals](https://github.com/THOMASELOVE/431-classes-2022/blob/main/projectA/early_prop.md) here.)
+1. Your [Project A proposal](https://thomaselove.github.io/431-projectA-2022/proposal.html) (due Friday 2022-10-14 at **NOON** if you haven't already received an Accept from Dr. Love: See [current status of proposals here](https://github.com/THOMASELOVE/431-classes-2022/blob/main/projectA/proposal_status.md).
-2. Your [Project A analyses](https://thomaselove.github.io/431-projectA-2022/analyses.html) (if your proposal has been [Accepted by Dr. Love]((https://github.com/THOMASELOVE/431-classes-2022/blob/main/projectA/early_prop.md) here.)) - your [final Project A submission](https://thomaselove.github.io/431-projectA-2022/report.html) is due 2022-10-31 at 9 PM.
+2. Your [Project A analyses](https://thomaselove.github.io/431-projectA-2022/analyses.html) (if your proposal has been [Accepted by Dr. Love](https://github.com/THOMASELOVE/431-classes-2022/blob/main/projectA/proposal_status.md) - your [final Project A submission](https://thomaselove.github.io/431-projectA-2022/report.html) is due 2022-10-31 at 9 PM.
 3. Read Spiegelhalter through Chapter 6 (Algorithms, Analytics and Precision).
 4. [Lab 04](https://github.com/THOMASELOVE/431-labs-2022) is now due Monday 2022-10-24 (during Fall Break) at 9 PM, but you can do it today.